-- Their loudness and the primal feeling that comes with banging a drum is a powerful tool for developing a pulse and rhythm.
-It’s also very satisfying.
+- The loudness and the heartbeat like pulse that comes with banging a drum is a very human and powerful force.

 - The drums don’t give children any “meaningful exposure to individual pitch.”
 Infant, toddler, and preschool years are essential in developing a strong sense of musical pitch and if your child only play drums, the likely won’t grow up with a strong sense of pitch

 - I grew up in a family of drummers (myself amongst them) and when I got into college to study music, I struggled through many of the courses that other musician found easy.
 Even despite my intermediate skills on piano and marimba, I simply wasn’t practiced enough with identifying musical pitches and relationships.

 While I highly recommend that every child have some drums in their life, and while I personally enjoy and perform on the drumkit more than any other instrument, only giving your preschooler drums is doing them a disservice.
 From birth until age five, children undergo massive auditory growth.
 Therefore, they are uniquely equipped to build their sense of pitch, which makes the need for a tonal instrument (one that plays notes like C, D, E, etc) essential.

 Many children gravitate toward guitar and there are many child-guitar products out there.
 The Yamaha Guitalele comes in at number four on our list because it is the best quality small guitar out there (it’s a real guitar in make and feel and only costs $100).
 It is also more likely to survive your preschooler than many of the lower quality kid guitars out there.